-Raise awareness of the risk of dermatitis on site with the dermatitis toolbox talk download.
+Raise awareness of the risk of dermatitis on-site with the dermatitis toolbox talk download.

-How can we stop this kind of skin reaction developing?
-Working in the construction industry, it is difficult to get away from cement products.
+The simple answer would be to stop using cement.
+But working in the construction industry, it is difficult to get away from cement products.
 Concrete, mortar, render etc are all commonly used products within buildings and structures.

-For many trades, the elimination or substitution of cement based products is not an option.
+For many trades, the elimination or substitution of cement-based products is not an option.

 The most important way of controlling cement dermatitis is through good site hygiene.
 Cement left on the skin for a long time will increase the risk of sensitisation.
 Washing with warm soap and water should be done regularly throughout the day.
 Wash your hands, lower arms and any other areas of skin exposed to cement.

-Better still, would be to stop your skin coming into contact with cement in the first place.
+Better still, would be to stop your skin from coming into contact with cement in the first place.
 Gloves and other protective clothing, such as overalls with long sleeves and trousers, can also be used as a barrier between your skin and cement.
 However, such measures may not always be practical for the work carried out.

 Gloves used for this purpose should be elasticated around the wrist to prevent cement products from getting inside the glove.
 Cement trapped inside the glove could cause cement burns and increase exposure.

+You can also use barrier creams as an extra measure to take care of your skin.
 Moisturising creams and lotions can treat dry, itchy or scaly skin, by keeping your skin hydrated and helping to protect it.

-Carry out suitable health surveillance for workers exposed to wet cement.
+Carry out health surveillance for workers exposed to wet cement.
 There is a reasonable likelihood that dermatitis or other health effects may occur.